aistackregistry.com - zsh

 What does AI Stack Registry actually provide?

-How does this reduce hallucinations?
+How does this avoid stale answers?

 What's intentionally out of scope (for now)?